 It’s a no-brainer that communication improves when you see a person’s gestures, expressions, and body language.
-As a result, many companies suggest video calls, even under normal conditions.
+Many companies suggest video calls, even under normal conditions.
 Video calls can reduce the need for travel, as well.

-Regardless, not everyone’s remote-work setup is conducive to video.
-If you want to have a meeting with video, let the attendees know in advance.
+That said, not everyone’s remote-work setup is conducive to video.
+If you want to have a meeting with video, tell the attendees in advance.
 Some people don’t want others to see their makeshift office or the kids running around in the background.

-Many collaboration tools allow you to blur the background or change it to something else, so that is an option you can offer.
+Many collaboration tools allow you to blur the background or change it to something else, so recommend that option.
 But if someone is stressed about using video, take notice and don’t force it as the norm.